-Functions like caching and content control can easily be migrated to a virtualized environment, but won't necessarily provide any significant reduction in operating costs until some intelligence is introduced.
-This is because a straight physical to virtual, from an operational perspective, achieves little beyond the initial reduction in power and rack space consumption.
+Functions like caching and content control can easily be migrated to a virtualized environment but won't necessarily provide any significant reduction in operating costs until some intelligence is introduced.
+This is because a straight physical-to-virtual migration, from an operational perspective, achieves little beyond the initial reduction in power and rack space consumption.

 With SDN features driving an NFV network, several useful things start to happen.
-The virtual overlay created by SDN helps provision and manage the virtual network functions with NFV.
+SDN creates a virtual overlay that helps provision and manage the virtual network functions with NFV.
 SDN also helps manage traffic loads more efficiently, so the network can react when things need to change at micro and macro levels.